 Though better than the wilderness, it is still a pretty terrible place to live.
 Peasants from the northern regions are forced into conscription to beat back the never-ending tide of Norse warbands, Orc tribes, and Beastmen.
 Templars of Sigmar, better known as Witch Hunters, prowl the villages and cities, eradicating even the smallest taints of heresy with extreme prejudice.
 And amongst the nobility, it seems only the Emperor himself, Karl Franz, cares for the fate of the nation as a whole and not just his own well-being.

 As for cultural themes, it's mainly Germanic, with a dash of the British Empire thrown in for good measure.
-In essence, it resembles the Holy Roman Empire, only larger and more zealous.
+In essence, it resembles the Holy Roman Empire, only more zealous.

 - Ancestral Weapon: